 Each year, the MFA candidates take part in a yearlong graduate seminar that emphasizes exploration, presentation, and mentorship through guided exploration of key concepts in professional contemporary directing, consistent opportunities to present (and assess) each candidate’s developing vision, and ongoing mentorship tailored to each student’s goals.
 The candidates in this concentration graduate with a rigorous and broad understanding of the craft of directing as well as insight into their individual aesthetic.

-Starting in their second year of the concentration, MFA candidates direct two full-length productions each academic year (one in the fall and one in the spring) in the Allen Bales, a 149 seat, thrust stage theatre.
-First year candidates typically serve as the assistant director to faculty and guests directors.
+Starting in their second year of the concentration, MFA candidates direct two full-length productions each academic year (one in the fall and one in the spring) in the Allen Bales, a 149-seat, thrust-stage theatre.
+First-year candidates typically serve as the assistant director to faculty and guest directors.

-Our candidates also teach undergraduate survey theatre classes, the use of theatre in different classroom settings, as well as develop and facilitate workshops based on their own areas of interest and expertise.
+Our candidates also teach undergraduate survey theatre classes, explore the use of theatre in different classroom settings, and develop and facilitate workshops based on their own areas of interest and expertise.